Princeton-Cabernet/p4-projects/README.md

 This repository is used to host the open-source P4 implementations of our research projects.

+## Projects
+- [AES](AES.p4app/): AES cryptography on BMV2 switch
+- [PRECISION-tofino](PRECISION-tofino/): The PRECISION heavy-hitter algorithm on Tofino switch

 ## License
-Copyright Princeton Cabernet research group, all rights reserved.

-Please refer to individual project sub-folders for open-source licensing agreements
+Please refer to individual project sub-folders for open-source licensing agreements.